brittanyrw/emojibops/README.md

 ### Local Development Instructions

-1. Check the Issues to see if the [movie](https://github.com/brittanyrw/emojiscreen/labels/movie), [series of movies](https://github.com/brittanyrw/emojiscreen/labels/add%20series), [TV show](https://github.com/brittanyrw/emojiscreen/labels/tv), [or musical](https://github.com/brittanyrw/emojiscreen/labels/musical) is listed.
+1. Check the Issues to see if the [song](https://github.com/brittanyrw/emojibops/labels/song), [album](https://github.com/brittanyrw/emojibops/labels/album), [or artist](https://github.com/brittanyrw/emojibops/labels/artist), is listed.
 - If it is not listed as an Issue, continue to the next step.
 - If it is listed as an Issue, take note of the issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular movie or show.
 If there is already a comment in the Issue from someone saying that they will add that show or movie, choose something else to add.
 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.